 “Come right over, I’ve got something for the girls of Savannah and all America, and all the world, and we’re going to start it tonight!” –Juliette Gordon Low, March 12, 1912

-This year marks the centennial anniversary of the Girl Scouts of America (GSA).
+This year marks the centennial anniversary of the Girl Scouts of the United States of America.
 In celebration, visit the exhibit on the 2nd floor of Regenstein Library, which showcases materials about the Girl Scouts from the Library’s collections together with Girl Scout memorabilia on loan from Kathryn Grossman and Dana Wennerberg.

 On March 12, 1912, Juliette Gordon Low assembled a group of eighteen girls in Savannah, Georgia to establish the first troop.
 Known as “Daisy” to her family, Juliette was inspired to found a youth organization for girls after she met Sir Robert Baden-Powell, founder of the Boy Scouts and Girl Guides.
 Her goal was to teach girls self-reliance and resourcefulness through outdoor activities at a time when women’s roles were severely limited.

 Girl Scouts today participate in many of the same activities as the earliest troops, such as camping, hiking and earning badges.
 Cookie sales have funded troops since 1917.
 At the same time, the GSA has always responded to the needs and issues of the times.
 During World War I, girls learned about food production and conservation, sold war bonds, worked in hospitals, and collected peach pits for use in gas mask filters.
 After the attacks of September 11, 2001, girls performed community services, hosted remembrance ceremonies, and wrote thank-you letters to rescuers.
 In its first decade, a Girl Scout could earn over 25 different badges, including Child Nurse.
 The most recent badges include Global Awareness, Adventure Sports, Stress Less, and Environmental Health.